Adora-Foundation/awesome-green-extensions/README.md

 - [Graceful degradation tools](#graceful-degradation-tools)

 ## Contribute!
+We are always looking to grow this list, and we often have issues open for this project where a helping hand would be most appreciated by the team!
 To learn how you can contribute to this open source project, check out our contributors guide [here](/contributors-guide.md).

 ***